python-jsonschema/jsonschema/docs/creating.rst

         will have :func:`validates` automatically called for the given version.

-    :argument dict default_types: Deprecated.
-Please use the type_checker argument instead.
+    :argument dict default_types:

-        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's TypeChecker
+        .. deprecated:: 2.7.0 Please use the type_checker argument instead.

-    :argument jsonschema.TypeChecker type_checker: an instance
+        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's :class:`jsonschema.TypeChecker`.

-        of :class:`TypeChecker`, whose :meth:`is_type` will be called to validate the :validator:`type` property If unprovided, a default :class:`TypeChecker` will be created, with no support types.
+    :argument jsonschema.TypeChecker type_checker: a type checker.
+If unprovided, a :class:`jsonschema.TypeChecker` will created with no supported types.

     :returns: a new :class:`jsonschema.IValidator` class